I tried text-based development with Godot, a game engine well-suited for collaborative development with LLMs

 script = ExtResource("2_1hdqx")

-Additionally, GDScript uses Python-like syntax, which is a language pattern that many LLMs excel at.
-Development using only a text editor, as in this case, is possible, enabling an interactive development environment with LLMs.
+Additionally, GDScript has a Python-like syntax, which is a language pattern many LLMs excel at.
+Development using only a text editor is possible, as in this case, allowing you to build an interactive development environment with LLMs.

 Target audience